sigilante/uqbar-core/readme.md

 ![Project Structure](/assets/220901-project-structure.png)

-The `%rollup` app simulates the ZK rollup to Ethereum L1.
-The `%sequencer` app runs a town, receiving transactions from users and batching them up to send to the `%rollup`.
+The `%sequencer` app runs a town, receiving transactions from users and batching them up to send to the rollup contract.
 The user suite of apps include:
 * `%wallet`: manages key pairs, tracks assets, handles writes to chain
 * `%indexer`: indexes batches, provides a scry interface for chain state, sends subscription updates
 * [`%uqbar`](#why-route-reads-and-writes-through-uqbar): wraps `%wallet` and `%indexer` to provide a unified read/write interface

-The user suite of apps interact with the `%rollup` and `%sequencer` apps, and provide interfaces for use by Urbit apps that need to read or write to the chain.
+The user suite of apps interact with the `%sequencer` and `%indexer` apps, and provide interfaces for use by Urbit apps that need to read or write to the chain.

-A single `%rollup` app will be run on a single ship.
-One `%sequencer` app will run each town.
+One `%sequencer` app will run each town, until sequencer rotation is enabled.
 Any ship that interacts with the chain will run the `%wallet`, `%indexer`, and `%uqbar` apps.

 In the future, multiple `%sequencer`s may take turns sequencing a single town.